Symptom guide

 - Splenic enlargement or splenic abnormality

-The spleen sits under the left rib area, so splenic findings are one reason clinicians may order imaging.
+The spleen sits under the left rib area, so findings are one reason clinicians may order imaging.

 - Hiatal hernia or upper stomach-related issue